Four friends were found dead in an abandoned SUV in a cornfield. Police say the motive is ‘a mystery.’

 “Our hearts go out to the family and friends of these victims,” Bygd said.
 “I wish we could release more details of our investigation, but we have to balance the public’s desire to know the details with running the risk of harming our investigation.”

-At Shamrocks, friends are mourning the loss of the group, including their co-workers, Sturm and Matthew Pettus.
+At Shamrocks, friends are mourning the loss of the group, including their co-workers, Sturm and Pettus.
 Mike Runyon, co-owner of the bar and restaurant, told The Post that the business was processing “the loss of these two people we dealt with on a daily basis.”
 He remembered Sturm, who was also an office assistant at a law firm, as an adoring mother.

 “We are at a loss for words and are still in a state of shock over what’s happened,” he said.
 “It’s just a very somber moment.
 We’re grieving with the families.”